alicefabreverdure/tweet_analysis/README.md

 For the preprocessing of the hashtags/tweets we created a function and to load the models we used the function from the streamlit library.
 (Check file streamit_app.py for more details on the code)

 After this procedure,we show the predictions on the interface by labeling the tweet as positive or negative sentiment.
+(check section 6, the example for an illustration of the application)

 ### 2. the model